holepunchto/hyperdht/README.md

 #### `const node = new DHT([options])`

-Create a new HyperSwarm DHT node.
+Create a new DHT node.

 Options include: